 The earliest time you can purchase a Medigap plan is during your Medigap open enrollment period, which begins when you turn 65 and have enrolled in Medicare Part B. Your Medigap open enrollment period lasts for only six months.

 Finding the right Medicare Supplement Insurance plan can lower your out-of-pocket costs and improve your health care coverage.
-To learn more about your Medicare Supplement Insurance plan options and to discuss which policy best meets your needs, connect with a licensed agent today.
+To learn more about your Medicare Supplement Insurance plan options and to discuss which policy meets your needs, connect with a licensed agent today.
 Call 888-264-0148 to speak with a licensed agent or read through our guide 10 Medicare Mistakes You Could Be Making to learn more.